 Accommodations for tests require pre-planning to ensure students and professors are in agreement as to how the accommodations will be provided.
 Communicate with instructors within the first two weeks of class or immediately after registering with DSS to determine the implementation of test accommodations.
 Disability Services for Students has limited space for students with testing accommodations.
 Professors or instructors may work with students to select another option, DSS suggests that students take exams with instructors if possible.

 Students must schedule exams at least seven (7) days in advance of the test date using the DSS-Accommodate portal.
 DSS exam spaces are available during each semester from 8:30 am to 5 pm Monday to Friday, please note that the DSS office is only open from 8 am to 12 pm on Fridays in June and July.

 Late Exam Scheduling

-An exam scheduled through Accommodate must be done within seven days to the minute of the exam (e.g., Tuesday exam at 9 am must be scheduled by the Tuesday before at 8:59 am).
+An exam scheduled through Accommodate must be done within seven days to the minute of the exam (e.g., a Tuesday exam at 9 am must be scheduled by the Tuesday before at 8:59 am).
 Accommodate will not allow students to proceed with scheduling if it falls within the seven day period.
 To schedule a late exam, please follow the directions below.
 Send an email to the testing coordinator, Kellie Skiba at firstname.lastname@example.org including the following information: